 - Submit weekly updates for the dog's bio page on the RAGOM website

-Please note: RAGOM is most in need of foster homes without other pets or young children.
+Please note: RAGOM always needs foster homes without other pets or young children.
 We also need foster volunteers to work with dogs that have behavioral issues and attend training with the dogs.